rnbguy/oopsla21artifact/monkeydb/README.md

 ## OLTPBench modifications

 We use four benchmarks from OLTPBench.
-The code are available at following directories,
+As our implementation does not support all the modern SQL syntax, we had to modify some parts of the original OLTPBench code to transform complicated SQL queries into a group of simplified queries.
+The modified code are available at following directories,
 - `oltpbench/src/com/benchmarks/tpcc`
 - `oltpbench/src/com/benchmarks/smallbank`
 - `oltpbench/src/com/benchmarks/voter`